Skip to content

 If necessary, the listed parameters can be added to the agent configuration file.

-Working with Java
+Working with dependencies in Java

 When working with Java, you can alternatively create additional artifacts that contain the complete dependency structure of the project.